xcore/sc_pwm/doc_quickstart/foc/index.rst

 Using The ``Value Change Dump`` (VCD) File
 ------------------------------------------

-The waveforms on the output pins can be inspected by using a VCD file.
-This requires a lot of memory and considerably slows down the simulator.
-First ensure enough memory has been requested in the xTIMEcomposer init file.
+Having run the testbench once, now re-run it to dump a VCD trace so that the waveform output of the PWM can be visualised.
+This can require a lot of memory and may slow down the simulator so first ensure enough memory has been requested in the xTIMEcomposer init file.
 Go to the root directory where the XMOS tools are installed.
 Then edit file ``xtimecomposer_bin/xtimecomposer.exe.ini`` and ensure the requested memory is at least 4 GBytes (``-Xmx4096m``)

-Now launch xTIMEcomposer and switch on VCD tracing as follows ...
+Now launch xTIMEcomposer and switch on VCD tracing as follows

    #.
-Repeat the actions described above up to but NOT including ...
+Repeat the actions described above but in the Run Configurations dialog perform the additional steps as follows:
    #.
 Click ``Apply``
    #.
 Now select the ``Signal Tracing`` tab.
    #.
 Tick the ``Enable Signal Tracing`` box